 MiPow Power Cube 8000L full review

 You can't deny the MiPow Power Cube 8000L looks good.
 Our review sample has a pinkish-red anodised aluminium alloy chassis mixed with soft grey rubber.
 A soft carry case is supplied in the box to keep it safe on the road.
-See all phone accessories and tablet accessories.

 The grey underside doesn't sit flush with this case, with a gap running along the MiPow's edge that you can fit a thumbnail into, but this doesn't detract from the Power Cube's sturdy feel.